squareops/road-to-devops/Level-1/M6-WebApp2Tier/L01-Wordpress-2-tier.md

 Your credit card or debit card will be charge of minor value and it will be refunded once they verify it.
 Amazon offers a Free Usage Tier on which we will install WordPress, which is great to explore the services and even host real apps without being charged of single penny.

 ## 2. Deploy a networking stack
-Now you need to setup an isolated networking environment in which the following AWS resources will be deployed using the cloudFormation template:
+Now you need to setup an isolated networking environment in which the following AWS resources will be deployed using the cloudFormation template.
+Here we will deploy minimal networking resources for the sandbox environment.

+**Note: It is not advisable to use the vpc_minimal stack for production environments**

+Using MINIMAL VPC stack the following AWS resources will be deployed

 - VPC
 - Public Subnets